IMPACT of coming legislation

 TPAs (Transit Priority Areas) Overbuild- Overload

 We're in an affordability crisis that supply-side housing policy can't solve.
 Adding more luxury units only adds fuel to the fire.
-Recent housing legislation is aimed at disrupting our single-family neighborhoods with multi-unit rentals.
+Recent housing legislation is aimed at disrupting our single-family neighborhoods with high-end multi-unit rentals.

 Having an extensive background in the real estate market, I know that we cannot “build our way out” of the affordability problem facing San Diego and the state of California.